 “Pray in the Spirit at all times and on every occasion.
 Stay alert and be persistent in your prayers . . .”
 (Ephesians 6:18, NLT).

 Let Ephesians 6 be your “battle cry”!
 We must all “take up the full armor of God” (verse 13) praying at all times because the ultimate struggle is not the donut but the devil and his fallen lifeforces (verse 12).
-“Stand firm against the schemes of the devil”; deck out in truth, righteousness, peace, faith, salvation, God’s word, and protect yourself with prayer (verses 11, 14-18)!
+“Stand firm against the schemes of the devil”; Protect yourself with truth, righteousness, peace, faith, salvation, God’s Word, and never stop praying (verses 11, 14-18)!

 Certainly, there is a place for sugary delights, and when appropriate, can be enjoyed guilt-free.